kesh-lang/kesh/examples.md

 --> 'Hey, Joe!'
 ```

-In the example above, `human` is an object applying itself as the prototype of the object literal.
+In the example above, `human` is a collection applying itself as the prototype of the collection literal.

 Although blocks return the value of the last expression, a `return` keyword is also provided for early termination.